moghya/book-reading/The Design of the Unix Operating System/4_Internal representation of file.md

-     - Disk block resources are consumed more quickly than they consume inodes, so the apparent lag in performance when searching the disk for free inodes is not as critical as it would be for searching for free disk blocks.
+     - Disk block resources are consumed more quickly than they consume inodes, so the apparent lag in performance when searching the disk for free inodes is not as critical as it would be for searching for free disk block